Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Windows.md

     b.
 Now you can add a wallet ID for your new CAT.
 In the upper left corner, click "+ ADD TOKEN", then click "+ Custom".
 Enter the name of your CAT (it can be anything) in the first text field.
 For the second field, paste the &lt;Asset ID&gt; you saved from a few steps ago.
 Click ADD.

     c.
 You will now be taken to your new CAT wallet.
 The balance should show the number of XCH mojos you chose to use, divided by 1000.
-This is because CAT mojos by default are one-thousandth of a CAT.
+This is because CAT mojos are one-thousandth of a CAT.

     d.
 If you see a Total Balance of 0, you need to refresh your wallet.
 Run `chia start wallet-only -r`.
 You should now see the correct balance.